bullhorn/novo-elements/projects/novo-examples/src/components/dropdown/dropdown-examples.md

 You can set the "keepOpen" property on the "item" in order to keep it from closing the dropdown automatically.

 <code-example example="multi-drop-down"></code-example>

+## Scroll to Selected Item

+Dropdown with a large number of items.
+Selecting an item far down the list and reopening the dropdown will automatically scroll down to the selected item.

+<code-example example="scroll-to-item-drop-down"></code-example>